paulknysh/blackbox/README.md

 ```
 **Important:**
 * All function calls are divided into batches that are evaluated in parallel.
 Total number of these parallel cycles is `(n+m)/batch`.
-* `n` must be greater than the number of parameters, `m` must be greater than 1, `batch` should not exceed the number of computational units available.
+* `n` must be greater than the number of parameters, `m` must be greater than 1, `batch` should not exceed the number of CPU cores available.
 * An optional parameter `executor=...` should be specified when calling `bb.search()` in case when code is used on a cluster with some custom parallel engine (ipyparallel, dask.distributed, pathos etc). `executor` should be an object that has a `map` method.

 ## How about results?